aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 **Why are you using threads and not asyncio?**

 Asyncio is cool, but it doesn't work with everything yet.
-It may be the future of Python, but to use it all of your libraries will have to be asyncio compliant.
+It may be the future of Python, but to use it, all of your libraries would have be asyncio compliant.
 I wrote miros so that it can use as much existing Python as possible.

 If you want to check out another implementation of the Miro Samek event